Flushing & Locking Practices

 INTRODUCTION

-The aim of flushing and locking practices is to prevent intraluminal CVAD occlusion and infection (1).
+The aim of flushing and locking practices is to prevent intraluminal central venous access device (CVAD) occlusion and infection (1).
 However, occlusions remain one of the most frequent CVAD complications, ranging between 14-36% (2-15).
 This question will discuss six practice components which influence locking and flushing practices:

 Factors which impact flushing and locking practices include: